 Mr. Lim has been selected to perform at numerous Honors Recitals (GMU) and has enjoyed performing for Arts by George! from 2017 to 2019.
 He was also privileged to support the Defense, Diplomacy, and Development Bush-Cheney Alumni Reunion with music at the Capitol Hill Club in Washington, D.C.
 He was featured to play a full solo concert at the Music with the Angels Concert in Washington D.C.

-Since 2017, he has been an integral part of Mason Community Arts Academy by assisting the Summer Piano Academy Program, the Vocal Theatre Bootcamp, and accompanying for various voice studios.
-And in Spring 2020, Yechan completed research on teaching beginner’s piano to elementary aged students who are on the dyslexia spectrum.
+Since 2017, he has been an integral part of Mason Community Arts Academy by assisting the Summer Piano Academy Program, the Vocal Theatre Bootcamp, and accompanying various voice studios.
+And in Spring 2020, Yechan completed research on teaching beginner’s piano to elementary-aged students who are on the dyslexia spectrum.

-Mr. Lim is currently pursuing a Bachelor of Music Degree in Piano Performance at George Mason University and is the grateful recipient of multiple music scholarship awards.
-Recognized for his collaborative piano skills, Yechan has received a Choral Accompanist Award from Nancy Hayes and has earned on Outstanding Achievement in Music Certificate.
+Mr. Lim has earned his Bachelor of Music Degree in Piano Performance at George Mason University as a grateful recipient of multiple music scholarship awards.
+Recognized for his collaborative piano skills, Yechan has received a Choral Accompanist Award from Nancy Hayes and has earned an Outstanding Achievement in Music Certificate.
 He is a student of Dr. Anna Balakerskaia.